min2ha/ukwa-site/content/target/47555/index.en.md

   "subject": "Brexit"
 }

-# BBC News: 'Have cake and eat it' Brexit notes played down by government

 The government distanced itself from a page of notes on the government's Brexit strategy caught on camera in Westminster.
 The handwritten notes, carried by an aide to Conservative MP Mark Field, included "what's the model?
 Have your cake and eat it" and "unlikely" in reference to the EU single market.